apostrophecms/docs/docs/guide/relationships.md

 | **`builders`** | Field query builders, specifically using the `project` filter.
 This limits the data that is fetched from the connected doc.
 It is optional, but recommended for improved performance.
 [See the relationship field reference for detail.](/reference/field-types/relationship.md#filtering-related-document-properties) |

 ::: note
 **Why does the field name start with an underscore?** You may have noticed that the field name is `_topics`, *not* simply `topics`.
-Field names that begin with an underscore indicate that a *reference* will be saved to the database document, not all the data being referenced.
+Field names that begin with an underscore indicate that a *reference* will be saved to the database document instead of the actual data being referenced.

 In the case of a relationship field, the `_id` of the connected doc is saved.
 Since that connected doc may change, the actual data will be fetched when the relationship is used so it is always up to date.

+`_id` is another example of a document property that begins with an underscore.
+Pieces' `_url` is as well.
+This pattern generally indicates that a property should not be updated directly when a document is saved using APIs. `_id` is a permanent unique identifier and others are populated by Apostrophe when the document is loaded.
 :::

 ## Creating relationships in the interface